johanndominicthomas/Real-time-NIDS-using-Machine-Learning/Datasets/Datasets.md

 ---

 ### 4. Create a 50% subset (Optional)
-- Since the combined dataset csv file is large ,it can take time to train the XgBoost Machine Learning Model.
+- The combined dataset csv file is large ,it can take time to train the XgBoost Machine Learning Model.If you want to make the process of training or testing faster, run the following:
-- If you want to work with a smaller dataset for faster training or testing, you can create a random **50% subset** by running:

 ```bash
 python create_subset.py